iterative/dvc.org/content/docs/studio/get-started.md

 # Get Started with Iterative Studio

-The following video provides you a quick overview of how to use Iterative Studio.
+The following two videos provide you a quick overview of how to use Iterative Studio.

 > Note that we have renamed DVC Studio to Iterative Studio and Views to
 > Projects.

 https://www.youtube.com/watch?v=hKf4twg832g

+TODO: Add a video about live metrics tracking

 ## Sign up / sign in